League of Legends Championship Pacific

 The League of Legends Championship Pacific (LCP) is a professional esports league for League of Legends teams competing in the Asia-Pacific region.
-(Note: Riot Games also uses the term "LCP region", which includes competitors from Taiwan, Hong Kong, Macau, Japan, Southeast Asia and Oceania.)
+(Note: Riot Games also uses the term "LCP region", which includes competitors from Taiwan, Hong Kong, Macau, Japan, South Asia, Southeast Asia and Oceania.)
 Riot Games, the game's developer, and tournament organizer Carry International created the league on 29 September 2024.
 This followed an announcement in June by Riot in which they planned to form a single tournament to replace the Pacific Championship Series (PCS) and Vietnam Championship Series (VCS) as a tier-one league.
 Both leagues, alongside the League of Legends Japan League (LJL), which was integrated into the PCS for the 2024 season, became tier-two leagues.

 The LCP utilizes a hybrid franchise and promotion and relegation model, similar to the Valorant Champions Tour (VCT) in Riot's tactical shooter Valorant.
-Four teams are partners of the league and cannot be relegated, while another four are guest teams that can be relegated to the PCS, VCS, LJL or other sub-regional leagues based on their location.
+Three teams are partners of the league and cannot be relegated, while another five are guest teams that can be relegated to the PCS, VCS, LJL or other sub-regional leagues based on their location.

-The LCP is currently made up of three organizations from Vietnam, and two organizations from Japan and Taiwan (Note: The LCP refers to Taiwan as "Taipei" in its official publications.), with one spot vacant.
-All teams play from a studio in Taipei.
+The LCP is currently made up of three organizations each from Vietnam and Taiwan (Note: The LCP refers to Taiwan as "Taipei" in its official publications.) and two organizations from Japan.
+With the exception of some touring events, all games of the LCP are played live at the LCP Arena in Taipei, Taiwan.
+In addition to a small studio audience, all games are streamed live on Twitch and YouTube.